Chapman homers, A’s beat MadBum and Diamondbacks 9-5

+PHOENIX (AP) — Oakland has recovered quite nicely from its 0-6 start to the season.

-PHOENIX (AP) — Matt Chapman homered among his three hits, Jed Lowrie added two hits and three RBIs, and the Oakland Athletics roughed up Madison Bumgarner in a 9-5 victory over the Arizona Diamondbacks on Monday night.
+Matt Chapman homered among his three hits, Jed Lowrie added two hits and three RBIs, and the Athletics roughed up Madison Bumgarner in a 9-5 victory over the Arizona Diamondbacks on Monday night.

 Lowrie doubled home two runs in the third inning and singled and scored in a three-run fifth capped by Chapman’s second homer of the season for a 6-2 lead.
+The defending AL West champion A’s have won four of five after their early six-game losing streak.

+“We got punched in the gut.
+It was a wakeup call,” Lowrie said.
+“We realized that we are not playing very well.
+We had to find a way.
+This is a talented group up and down the lineup.”

 Bumgarner (0-2) gave up seven hits and six runs in 4 2/3 innings, with five strikeouts and three walks.
 He was removed after hitting Sean Murphy with a pitch following Chapman’s solo homer.

-Bumgarner has allowed 22 hits and 12 walks in 13 2/3 innings this season, his latest struggles since signing an $85 million, five-year contract with Arizona as a free agent before last season.
+Bumgarner has allowed 22 hits and 12 walks in 13 2/3 innings this year, his latest struggles since signing an $85 million, five-year contract with Arizona as a free agent before last season.
 He was 1-4 with a 6.48 ERA in nine starts in 2020.

+“I’ve got to give us a lot better chance than I did … than I have been doing,” Bumgarner said.
+“Nothing has been consistent for me.
+I haven’t been able to get ahead of guys, put guys away.
+Throwing a lot of pitches, getting behind too much.”

-Ramon Laureano had two hits, two runs and two stolen bases for Oakland, which has won four of five after starting the season 0-6.
-Laureano leads the majors with seven stolen bases.
+Ramon Laureano had two hits, two runs and two steals for Oakland.
+He leads the majors with seven stolen bases.

 Arizona closed to 6-5 on run-scoring hits by Asdrubal Cabrera and David Peralta in the seventh inning before Oakland scored once in the eighth and twice in the ninth.